hwayne/learntla-v2/docs/beginner/concurrency.rst

 Concurrency
 ################

-.. todo:: Fill in all of the specs

 So far we've only worked with single-process algorithms.
 But the selling point for formal methods is dealing with concurrency.
 Concurrency is both very common and very hard to reason about, so we get a tool to reason about it for us.
 A tool like TLA+!